edgedb/edgedb/docs/edgeql/parameters.rst

   select BlogPost filter .id = <uuid>$blog_id;

 Note that we provided an explicit type cast before the parameter.
-This is required, as it enables EdgeDB to enforce the provided types at runtime.
+This is required, as it enables Gel to enforce the provided types at runtime.

 .. versionadded:: 3.0